Ssekyene/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # C - Even more pointers, arrays and strings
 ![snapshot](Snapshot.PNG)

-**The following are functions the implement pointers, arrays and strings:**
+**The following are functions that implement pointers, arrays and strings:**

 0. Fills memory with a constant byte.